A to Z Local Recycling Resources

 - The Washington Area Bicycle Association sponsors Bikes for the World, which collects repairable bicycles in the United States, donating them to charities overseas for productive use by those in need of affordable transport.

 - Hardcover and paperback books are accepted for recycling at each of the Loudoun County Recycling Dropoff Centers.

 - Books are accepted by many used book dealers.
-Refer to yellow pages under "book dealers - used and rare."
+Some used bookstores will buy large quantities of used books.

 - The Loudoun Library Foundation accepts used books.
 Call them at 703-779-2252 for more information.

 - Commingled glass bottles and jars, aluminum / steel cans, and plastic bottles are accepted at each of the Loudoun County Recycling Drop-Off Centers.